WPDevelopers/embedpress/src/readme.txt

 = GOOGLE DRIVE: DOCS, SHEETS, DRAWINGS, FORMS, SLIDES, MAPS =

 Google Drive is an enormously popular service that has replaced Microsoft Office for many companies.
 Using Google Drives can bring your information to life, whether it’s stored in documents, maps, drawings, spreadsheets, or presentations.
-EmbedPress supports all of these Google Drive options:
+PublishPress Embeds supports all of these Google Drive options:

 * [How to use Google Docs in WordPress](https://pressshack.com/embedpress/docs/google-docs-embed-wordpress/)
 * [How to use Google Forms in WordPress](https://pressshack.com/embedpress/docs/google-forms-embed-wordpress/)